Multiple choice questions in c

 Explanation:

-As we know size of int data type is two byte while char pointer can pointer one byte at time.
+As we're aware, the size of the int data type is two bytes, whereas a char pointer can address one byte at a time.
+Considering the memory representation of the int variable i with a value of 320...

 Data type tutorial.